-E. In its surrejoinder Interpol maintains that the three months' salary it paid her was compensation for its misapplication of Article 2 of Section 2 of Appendix VII of the Staff Rules, not compensation in lieu of notice, which she was not entitled to.
-Inasmuch as she was free to claim no more than she originally did - later claims being irreceivable - there is no need to say how much she has been granted under each head of injury.
+E. In its surrejoinder Interpol maintains that the three months' salary it paid him was compensation for its misapplication of Article 2 of Section 2 of Appendix VII of the Staff Rules, not compensation in lieu of notice, which he was not entitled to.
+Inasmuch as he was free to claim no more than he originally did - later claims being irreceivable - there is no need to say how much he has been granted under each head of injury.

-The plan to reform the Language Department, which she relies on to prop up her exorbitant claim for compensation, was discussed in the context of the earlier cases and is no longer relevant.
+The plan to reform the Language Department, which he relies on to prop up his exorbitant claim to compensation, was discussed in the context of the earlier cases and is no longer relevant.
 Since the injury came not from downgrading but from the threat of downgrading, it would be quite wrong in law to treat the threat as warranting the same redress as would the fulfilment of it.